sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 Console-operated content management, operators could either

 - add the content directly in the FTW codebase,
-- use the [microcopy](/concepts/microcopy) files for static content, or
+- use the [microcopy](/concepts/microcopy) files for marketplace content, or
 - integrate an external content management system.

 Currently, we recommend managing content using the assets-based Pages